lynnnyn/Foodie-Project/README.md

 # Foodie-Project
-a website for food share
+a website for food share website

 # About our website
 ## Technology stack